benjaminsnorris/bennorris.com/_posts/2022-05-02-learning-to-swear.md

 It never came.

 The rest of the session passed normally.
 It wasn’t until a few weeks later that I told my therapist how significant that was for me.
 I shared some of my back story and why swearing felt like such a big deal to me.
-She told me was a good thing that I said it. **I needed to swear** to challenge the rule my mind had created.
+She told me it was a good thing that I said it. **I needed to swear** to challenge the rule my mind had created.
 I needed to risk the threat and see that it wasn’t actually a catastrophe.

 Swearing started to feel good.
 It was **the forbidden toy** that I had never gotten to play with, and now I could.
 I tried it out with people that I respected.
 People I worried would think less of me.
 I told them that I had realized that swearing didn’t make me a terrible person.